 We’re almost halfway through the semester and maybe you are struggling in that Calculus I course.
 Or, you’ve found yourself overextended and not able to devote the time needed to make an “A” in that History course.
 What to do, what to do?
 Maybe “you’ve heard” that you can take the class pass/fail, but you aren’t sure what that is all about?
 Read on…

 Every course has a grade basis which determines how grades can be assigned.
-You can find the grade basis for every course in the GT Catalog via OSCAR.
+You can find the grade basis for every course taught in a given semester in the GT Catalog via OSCAR.
 There are codes assigned to each grade basis:

 A = Audit

 If a given course has an Grade Basis of ALP, that means the course may be taken for audit credit, for a letter grade or on a pass/fail basis.
 If a course only has a grade basis of L, the course may only be taken for a letter grade.
 Similarly, if it only has a grade basis of P, it may only be taken pass/fail and if it only has a grade basis of A, it may only be taken for audit credit.
 This cannot be changed, and there are no exceptions to the grade basis.
 It is very important to check this before you register for a class!
 You can learn more about grades in the GT Catalog at: http://www.catalog.gatech.edu/rules/5.

 Now that you know what a grade basis is, you should decide whether or not you wish to take a class pass/fail.

 - Pass/Fail courses are not included in your GPA calculations.
 They are included as hours attempted towards HOPE and Zell Miller scholarship awards.